treasure-data/embulk-filter-add_time/README.md

 - **unix_timestamp_unit**<br/>
 a string specifying the expected unit of the unix timestamp for the values of the source column: it is **required** only if the type of the source column is `long` (see above for supported types).
 The supported values are `sec` for seconds, `milli` for milliseconds, `micro` for microseconds, and `nano` for nanoseconds (default is `sec`).
 - **timestamp_format**<br/>
-a string specifying the expected format of the values in the source column: it is **required** only if the type of the column is `string` (see above for supported types) (default is `"%Y-%m-%d %H:%M:%S %Z"`).
+a string specifying the expected format of the values in the source column: it is **required** only if the type of the column is `string` (see above for supported types) (default is `"%Y-%m-%d %H:%M:%S %z"`).
 It follow the [Ruby's `strptime` format](http://ruby-doc.org/stdlib-2.0.0/libdoc/date/rdoc/DateTime.html#method-c-strptime).

 Note that if neither `timestamp_format` or `unix_timestamp_unit` parameters are specified, the column type is expected to be `timestamp`.